The uniform consists of a navy v-neck jumper, pale blue shirt, tie, navy trousers & plain black shoes (runners are not acceptable).

 Induction Programme for Parents

-Inver College encourages positive communication with parents and works hard to develop that bond.
-We understand that the transition into secondary school is difficult for students but can be stressful for parents too.
-School Management endeavours to meet every new parent in the spring/summer to introduce themselves personally, assist with subject options and allay any concerns.
+Inver College encourages positive communication with parents/guardians.
+We understand that the close bond between school and home ultimately benefits the student.
+We understand that the transition into secondary school can be challenging for students and parents alike.
+The Senior Management Team in Inver College endeavours to meet every new parent/guardian early in this transition to introduce themselves personally, assist with subject options, give extra information required and address any concerns.
 Inver College runs an “Induction Evening” for parents in September to keep parents abreast of how the transition is progressing.
 An informal coffee morning is hosted in October for parents to meet teachers, year heads and tutors in a relaxed atmosphere prior to the more formal Parent/Teacher meeting held later in the school year.

 Computer and STEM room